jax-ml/jax/docs/jep/12049-type-annotations.md

 Finally, we could opt for full unification via restructuring of the class hierarchy and replacing duck-typing with OOP object hierarchies:

 - `jax.Array` is the actual type of on-device arrays
-- `jax.Array` is also the object used for array annotations, by ensuring that `Tracer` inherits from `jax.Array`
+- `jax.Array` is also the object used for array type annotations, by ensuring that `Tracer` inherits from `jax.Array`
 - `jax.Array` is also the object used for instance checks, via the same mechanism

 Here `jnp.ndarray` could be an alias for `jax.Array`.
 This final approach is in some senses the most pure, but it is somewhat forced from an OOP design standpoint (`Tracer` *is an* `Array`?).

 ##### Option 4: Parial unification via class hierarchy
-We could appease OOP pedants by instead making `Tracer` and `Array` derive from a common `ArrayBase` base class:
+We could make the class hierarchy more sensible by making `Tracer` and the class for on-device arrays inherit from a common base class.
+So, for example:

-- `jax.Array` is the actual type of on-device arrays
+- `jax.Array` is a base class for `Tracer` as well as the actual type of on-device arrays, which might be `jax._src.ArrayImpl` or similar.
-- `ArrayBase` is the object used for array annotations
+- `jax.Array` is the object used for array type annotations
-- `ArrayBase` is also the object used for instance checks
+- `jax.Array` is also the object used for instance checks

-Here `jnp.ndarray` would be an alias for `ArrayBase`.
+Here `jnp.ndarray` would be an alias for `Array`.
-This may be purer from an OOP perspective, but it reintroduces a bifurcation and the distinction between `Array` and `ArrayBase` for annotation and instance checks may become confusing.
+This may be purer from an OOP perspective, but compared to Options 2 and 3 it drops the notion that `type(x) is jax.Array` will evaluate to True.

 ##### Evaluation

 Considering the overall strengths and weaknesses of each potential approach:

-- From a user perspective, the unified approaches (options 2 and 3) are arguably best, because they remove the cognitive overhead involved in remembering which objects to use for instance checks or annotations: `jax.Array` is all you need to know
+- From a user perspective, the unified approaches (options 2 and 3) are arguably best, because they remove the cognitive overhead involved in remembering which objects to use for instance checks or annotations: `jax.Array` is all you need to know.
-- Between Option 2 and Option 3, the purer (in an OOP sense) apporach is arguably Option 3 (`Tracer` as a subclass of `Array`), but in other senses it breaks the inheritance model, because it would require `Tracer` objects to carry all the baggage of `Array` objects (data buffers, sharding, devices, etc.)
+- However, both options 2 and 3 introduce some strange and/or confusing behavior.
+Option 2 depends on potentially confusing overrides of instance checks, which are [not well supported](https://github.com/pybind/pybind11/issues/2696) for classes defined in pybind11.
+Option 3 requires `Tracer` to be a subclass array.
+This breaks the inheritance model, because it would require `Tracer` objects to carry all the baggage of `Array` objects (data buffers, sharding, devices, etc.)
-- Option 2 is less pure in an OOP sense, but it aligns more closely with the spirit of how JAX is designed, with `Tracer` objects duck-typing as `Arrays`, and using mechanisms that Python provides to support this kind of duck typing.
-There is one minor technical hurdle involved; that is that `jax.Array` will be defined in C++ via pybind11, and pybind11 currently [does not support](https://github.com/pybind/pybind11/issues/2696) custom metaclasses required for overriding `__instancecheck__`; but it is likely possible to work around this via Python's C API.
+- Option 4 is purer in an OOP sense, and avoids the need for any overrides of typical instance check or type annotation behavior.
+The tradeoff is that the actual type of on-device arrays becomes something separate (here `jax._src.ArrayImpl`).
+But the vast majority of users would never have to touch this private implementation directly.

-With this in mind, we conclude that Option 2 presents the best path forward.
+There are different tradeoffs here, but after discussion we've landed on Option 4 as our way forward.

 ### Implementation Plan